10 – Party with the Animals – Ozzy Osbourne

 # 5 -Party Till the Cows Come Home – Elvin Bishop

 “Party Till the Cows Come Home” by the Elvin Bishop Group captures the spirit of unrestrained celebration and high-energy revelry.
-Originally released in 1970 on the album Feel It!, this track stands as a testament to the group’s fusion of blues, rock, and soul.
+Initially released in 1970 on the album Feel It!, this track stands as a testament to the group’s fusion of blues, rock, and soul.
 Produced by David Rubinson, the song features a powerhouse lineup including Elvin Bishop on guitar and vocals, Jo Baker on percussion and vocals, Steve Miller (not to be confused with Steve Miller of the Steve Miller Band) on organ and piano, Kip Maercklein on bass, and John Chambers on drums.

 Read More: Top 10 Elvin Bishop Songs